Laying Down the tracks for effective recruiting: A Guide for CXOs

 Hire Someone who is data-driven

 You need someone who is as data-driven as your CMO or CFO.
 If they don’t use data to run their TA Operation, measure the “voice of the candidate,” track funnel metrics and hire sources, and can’t talk about talent supply metrics, walk away.
+To build a strategy that works for you, they need to get down to first principles.

 Hire the HOT that’s right for your Leadership team